 James Guida published a hundred page collection of aphorisms in 2009 called “Marbles.”
-Here are seven that I thought entrepreneurs might find thought provoking, by reminding them of an old mistake or helping them to recognize a current shortcoming.
+Here are seven that I think entrepreneurs will find thought provoking, by reminding them of an old mistake or helping them to recognize a current shortcoming.

 Don’t Start The PostMortem Early, Do a PreMortem

 The trick is to take advantage of worries in a PreMortem session and transmute them into precautions and better plans of action, not leave them in larval form where they can slow you to the point of inaction.